 Various legal actions, the majority of which arise in the ordinary course of business, are pending.
 We maintain insurance against certain business risks subject to certain deductibles.
-With the exception of the matters discussed below which are independently addressed herein, none of these legal actions are expected to have a material adverse effect on our financial condition, cash flows or results of operations.
+With the exception of the matters discussed below, none of these legal actions are expected to have a material adverse effect on our financial condition, cash flows or results of operations.